 Video: A Local Travel Guide of Amsterdam

-6: Artificial intelligence (AI)
+6. Artificial Intelligence (AI)

 AI systems are becoming one of the top travel trends.
 Many types of AI are now used all across the tourism industry.
-There are the aforementioned chatbots which use artificial intelligence to automate and streamline many sales and customer service tasks.
+There are the aforementioned chatbots that use artificial intelligence to automate and streamline many sales and customer service tasks.
 As customers require faster response times and more interaction, chatbots bridge the gap when human operators are not available.
 Although limited in their functionality, chatbots can provide a wealth of useful information for customers.
 Machine learning allows these systems to learn from every interaction and continually improve.
 AI is also widely used now in data collection and analysis — important tools for boosting efficiency, security and customer satisfaction.

 Find more detailed information and examples about artificial intelligence use cases in the travel industry in the article “How Artificial Intelligence is Changing the Travel Industry”.

-7: Internet of things (IoT)
+7. Internet of Things (IoT)

 The IoT has gone from a geeky curiosity to one of the most important trends in the travel industry.
-Internet connected and microprocessor-controlled devices (smart devices) have become increasingly prevalent.
+Internet-connected and microprocessor-controlled devices (smart devices) have become increasingly prevalent.
 From dedicated iPad tablets used to provide information for museum-goers to smart hotel rooms where lights and HVAC systems can be controlled using voice commands, the IoT is permeating every aspect of travel and tourism.
 With Amazon introducing a hospitality-oriented version of its popular Alexa virtual assistant, this trend is firmly set to continue.
 Guests can use the Alexa for Hospitality hub to control their room environment, book sessions at gyms or spas and ask for services.

 Find more detailed information about the ‘Internet of Things’ in the travel industry in the article “How the Internet of Things (IoT) can Benefit the Travel Industry”.

-8: Eco Travel
+8. Eco Travel

 Today’s customers are more ecologically conscious than ever and current trends reflect that.
 Airlines, tour operators, car hire firms, hotels and a whole spectrum of businesses across the industry have embraced this trend, which is only set to become more prevalent in future.
 Some changes have been small and fairly simple, such as allowing air travellers to purchase carbon credits when they book a flight in order to offset the environmental impact.
 Another example would be vehicle hire companies that are now offering, and even specialising in, electrical vehicles.
 Hotels and resorts with an emphasis on sustainable technology are springing up around the world.